qiboteam/qibocal/doc/source/protocols/resonator_spectroscopy.rst

 Lorentzian peak (positive for 3D cavity or negative for 2D resonators).

-In the experiment, we send a readout pulse with fixed duration and amplitude and, after waiting for the TOF, we acquire a waveform that we average, obtaining a single point.
-This experiment is extremely dependent on the amplitude of the pulse and on its duration.
+In the experiment, we send a readout pulse with fixed duration and amplitude and, after waiting for the time of flight, we acquire a waveform that we average, obtaining a single point.
+This experiment is extremely dependent on the amplitude of the pulse.

-Since the objective of this experiment is to find the resonator frequency, without any readout optimization (something that we will have to do afterwards), we can fix the duration of the pulse at 2 µs.
+Since the objective of this experiment is to find the resonator frequency, without any readout optimization (something that we will have to do afterwards), we can fix the duration of the pulse in the order of magnitude of µs.
 For the amplitude the discussion is slightly more complex and there are several elements to take into consideration: